appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/create-drill-down-view.md

    ```
    Bind other widgets similarly to display the complete details of the selected passenger.

-## Create side by side drill down view
+## Create side by side drilldown view

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
   <iframe src="https://demo.arcade.software/SAN1VNJSGgm66LBj5hVX?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Connect Data">
   </iframe>
 </div>

-To create a drill down view side by side with the master list, follow these steps:
+To create a drilldown view side by side with the master list, follow these steps:
-1. Drag and drop a Container widget on to the canvas.
+1. Drag and drop a Container widget onto the canvas.
 The left section displays the Table widget, while the right section displays the detail view.
 2. Add the required widgets to the Container like Text, List, or Image to display specific passenger details.
 3. Disable the **Visible** property of the Container in the property pane.
 4. In the Table widget's property pane, add a new column to include a Button widget to view details.